Prince Harry and Meghan Markle's Wedding Cake: All the Details

 "Prince Harry and Ms. Markle are looking forward to sharing the cake with guests at their wedding at Windsor Castle," the Palace tweeted.

-Violet Cakes confirmed the news via its Instagram account.
+Violet Bakery confirmed the news via its Instagram account.

 "Kinda excited to announce this one!!" the bakery posted on Tuesday.
 "Violet has been chosen to make the wedding cake for Prince Harry and Meghan Markle @kensingtonroyal.
 They both share so many of the same values regarding food provenance, sustainability, seasonality and of course flavor!
 Xxx."

-According to Violet Cakes' website, the bakery's cakes tend to be decorated in its "simple, rustic style."
+According to its website, Violet Bakery's cakes tend to be decorated in its "simple, rustic style."
 Although, icing pearl decoration and fresh flowers can be added.

+Ptak opened her bakery in 2010.
+Previously, she worked as a pastry chef under Alice Waters at Chez Panisse in Berkeley, Calif.
+She also worked at The Anchor and Hope in London and staged at St. John and Moro.
+In addition, she ran a market stall on Broadway Market in East London.

 Only two months to go until the big day!